 The ultimate question for prospective parents, however, will not be whether or not IVF and PGS carry risks, but whether these risks are greater or lesser than the risks of conceiving children the old-fashioned way.
 The JAMA study indicated a .001% increase in the likelihood of defects for children conceived via assisted reproduction technologies.
 This number is too high, but a far higher percentage of children—the UK’s Royal College of Physicians puts the number at two to three percent—are born with congenital or genetically-determined abnormalities.
 Not all of these abnormalities can currently be screened in PGS, but a significant and growing number of them will be covered as knowledge of the genomic indicators of disease expands.
 The odds will tilt further in favor of assisted reproduction because women planning to conceive via IVF later in life will be able to extract and freeze their eggs in their twenties, when the risk of genetic abnormalities is significantly lower than in their mid-30s and beyond.

-Some estimate we’ll be able to predict height from cells taken from early stage embryos within a couple of years and intelligence within a decade.
 The ability to prevent genetic disease will catalyze the adoption of embryo screening across the population.
 But our use of the technology will not end there.
 When cells taken from early-stage embryos are fully sequenced during PGS, they will provide information about all genetically influenced traits, not just those related to disease.

 As millions and then billions of people have their genomes sequenced as part of standard health care and these people’s genomes are compared to their life experience, scientists will deploy big data analytics to uncover how certain genetic and epigenetic patterns increase the probabilities of various outcomes.